-図 8-3.
-Disable Pin Timing
+図 7-3.
+Enable Pin Timing

-8.4 Programable Dead Time
+7.4 Programmable Dead Time

-Leaving the DT pin open or tying it to GND through an appropriate resistor (R{DT}) sets a dead-time interval.
-For more details on dead time, refer to セクション 9.4.2.
+Tying the DT pin to GND through an appropriate resistor (R{DT}) sets a dead-time interval.
+For more details on dead time, refer to Programmable Dead Time (DT) Pin.

-図 8-4.
+図 7-4.
 Dead-Time Switching Parameters

-8.5 Power-up UVLO Delay to OUTPUT
+7.5 Powerup UVLO Delay to OUTPUT

-Before the driver is ready to deliver a proper output state, there is a power-up delay from the UVLO rising edge to output and it is defined as t{VCCI+} to OUT for VCCI UVLO (typically 40us) and t{VDD+} to OUT for VDD UVLO (typically 50us).
-It is recommended to consider proper margin before launching PWM signal after the driver's VCCI and VDD bias supply is ready. \boxtimes 8-5 and \boxtimes 8-6 show the power-up UVLO delay timing diagram for VCCI and VDD.
+Before the driver is ready to deliver a correct output state, there is a powerup delay from the UVLO rising edge to output and it is defined as $t{VCCI+ to OUT}$ for VCCI UVLO (typically 40 μ s) and $t{VDD+ to OUT}$ for VDD UVLO (typically 50 μ s).
+Consider the correct margin before launching the PWM signal after the driver's VCCI and VDD bias supplies are ready. $\boxed{2}$ 7-5 and $\boxed{2}$ 7-6 show the powerup UVLO delay timing diagram for VCCI and VDD.

-If INA or INB are active before VCCI or VDD have crossed above their respective on thresholds, the output will not update until $t{VCCI+ to\ OUT}$ or $t{VDD+ to\ OUT}$ after VCCI or VDD crossing its UVLO rising threshold.
-However, when either VCCI or VDD receive a voltage less than their respective off thresholds, there is <1 μ s delay, depending on the voltage slew rate on the supply pins, before the outputs are held low.
-This asymmetric delay is designed to ensure safe operation during VCCI or VDD brownouts.
+If INA or INB are active before VCCI or VDD have crossed above their respective on thresholds, the output does not update until $t{VCCI+to\ OUT}$ or $t{VDD+to\ OUT}$ after VCCI or VDD crossing its UVLO rising threshold.
+However, when either VCCI or VDD receive a voltage less than their respective off thresholds, there is <1- μ s delay, depending on the voltage slew rate on the supply pins, before the outputs are held low.
+This asymmetric delay helps to ensure safe operation during VCCI or VDD brownouts.

-8.6 CMTI Testing
+7.6 CMTI Testing